mopalgen/paygen/README.md

 - 225 : Invalid card security code.
 - 226 : Invalid PIN.
 - 240 : Call issuer for further information.
-- 250 : The customer’s card has been reported as lost or stolen by the cardholder
+- 250 : The customer's card has been reported as lost or stolen by the cardholder
 - 251 : Lost card.
 - 252 : Stolen card.
 - 253 : Fraudulent card.